Niric02/Digcre_Speech_to_Picture/README.md

 - [Discord Bot](https://discord.com/developers/applications)
   - must be added to a guild with all privileges

+# Prepperation

+- Adapt Context in .env file
+  - cange all parts that are in <> brackets

 # Run

 1. Optional: Create python virtual environment and activate it